Home / OLSAS Application Guide / OLSAS – University of Windsor

 Dual JD Immigration Requirements

-If you are qualified, you may need study permit(s) or visa(s) to participate in the program.
-You will require a student visa or study permit to participate in the Dual JD program because it involves study in Canada and the US.
-Make sure you have a valid passport.
+If you are qualified, you may need study permit(s) or visa(s) to participate in the program because it involves study in Canada and the US.
+A valid passport is required.

 Program administrators work closely with incoming Dual JD students regarding immigration matters.
 You will receive information in May and June about the steps you must take to participate in the program.